When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Knowing when to get an ECG test, also known as an EKG, can sometimes make a difference in heart health monitoring and maintenance.
 Electrocardiograms are an important diagnostic tool for potential heart conditions, as they analyze electrical activity in the heart.
 If symptoms or risk factors present themselves, an ECG can give vital information on the rhythm, strength, and general function of the heart.

-This article will identify the value of ECG testing, highlight key signs that can signal the need to have an ECG conducted and identify different risk factors that would make ECG testing advisable.
+This article will identify the value of ECG testing, highlight key signs that can signal the need to have an ECG conducted, and identify different risk factors that would make ECG testing advisable.
 If you understand these signs early and recognize your risk factors, then you stand a much stronger chance of taking proactive care of your heart.

 Understanding the ECG Test